RodATS/IHC-Proyecto/README.md

 <li>Paolo Delgado</li>
 <li>Rodrigo Torres</li>

+<h2 > Code Link</h2>
+To download the project: https://drive.google.com/file/d/110hv8AEu3zIyJJth0LFkVXn7Ck6GY4nl/view?usp=sharing If you wanrt to used please use cite us :).

 <h2>Shoulder Physical Therapy Project using AR</h2>

 In the field of physical therapy, the convergence of technologies has given rise to quite interesting innovation.
 The Augmented Reality Physical Therapy Assistant is a revolutionary application that combines the power of Magic Leap v1 and Kinect to offer patients a unique rehabilitation experience.